Table of contents

 mokutil --import /opt/ds_agent/DS2022.der /opt/ds_agent/DS20_v2.der /opt/ds_agent/DS20.der

-5. Reboot the computer.
+4. Reboot the computer.

-12. Verify that the keys are successfully enrolled in the MOK list:
+11. Execute the following command to verify that the keys are successfully enrolled in the MOK list:

 mokutil --test-key /opt/ds_agent/${certificate_file}.der

-• On Debian 11, enter the command:
+On Debian Linux 11 or Debian Linux 12, enter the following command:

 keyctl show %:.platform | grep 'Trend'